kumahq/kuma-website/app/_src/quickstart/docker-demo.md

 You'll set up and secure a simple demo application to explore how {{ Kuma }} works.
 The application consists of two services:

 - `demo-app`: A web application that lets you increment a numeric counter.
-- `redis`: A data store that keeps the counter's value.
+- `kv`: A data store that keeps the counter's value.

 {% mermaid %}
 ---
 title: service graph of the demo app
 ---
 flowchart LR
+browser(browser)

+subgraph mesh
+edge-gateway(edge-gateway)
-demo-app(demo-app :5000)
+demo-app(demo-app :5050)
-redis(redis :6379)
+kv(kv :5050)
+end
+edge-gateway --> demo-app
-demo-app --> redis
+demo-app --> kv
+browser --> edge-gateway
 {% endmermaid %}

 ## Prerequisites